 Hampshire is fortunate that the county covers a huge geographic area and a very diverse breadth of habitat including: the Isle of Wight, the New Forest National Park, the South Downs National Park, as well as many other unspoiled areas, including Woolmer Forest.

 It is therefore unsurprising that we are host to 12 out of the 13 native amphibians and reptiles in UK, including rarities such as the Natterjack Toad, Sand Lizard and Smooth Snake, and wherever you live in the county there will be opportunities to survey and monitor an assemblage of amphibian and reptile species.

-HIWARG is an newly affiliated independent ARG-UK group.
+HIWARG formed in the Autumn of 2018 and is an affiliated independent ARG-UK group.
 The group focus is conservation of native UK species essentially around habitat management, surveying, public engagement, volunteer training & doing as much as possible to understand & protect the native species in the county.

 If you have some spare time and would like to be involved with HIWARG, maybe you have taken a photo of a reptile or amphibian and would like it identified or maybe you have some other query, then please do get in contact firstname.lastname@example.org

 Just a reminder about the habitat management event on Saturday 8 Feb from 10.00 – 14.00.

 Coming from Ringwood direction, continue along Harbridge Drove until you see the Alderholt village sign.
 Car park is on the left.

 A continuation of the scrub clearance in Ringwood Forest clearing saplings and thinning gorse from the track verges.